avalanche123/Transform/README.md

     $product->setName('T-Shirt');
     $product->setPrice(49.99);

-Or just use array of data (useful when need to conver Web Services result):
+Or just use array of data (useful when need to convert Web Services result):

     $product = array(
         'id' => 'unique-id',